bradygaster/AugmentR/readme.md

     azd provision
     ```

-After about 2 minutes, the Azure Developer CLI will complete the process of provisioning your resources.
+    Within 5 minutes, the Azure Developer CLI will complete the process of provisioning your resources.
 At this point, it will copy down a series of configuration values and set them as secrets in your app's local configuration using `dotnet user-secrets`.
 This way, you won't be persisting any configuration in any files, which might accidentally be committed as you experiment with the app.

     F5 the app from within Visual Studio, and it should open up in the Aspire Dashboard.
 You'll probably see a few errors as the services connect to Azure Queue and Blob Storage at first as things get authenticated.
 Once the Aspire Dashboard opens, open the `Frontend` project URL in your browser.

+1. Deploy the app to Azure:

+    ```
+    azd deploy
+    ```

-Once open, you can use AugmentR like any other chat-based LLM system, but, when you want to augment the model with additional, updated information, just load in a public URL and let AugmentR do the work for you.
+    Once the app deploys, you can use AugmentR like any other chat-based LLM system, but, when you want to augment the model with additional, updated information, just load in a public URL and let AugmentR do the work for you.

 ## Contributions